-11.3 UNIT LOCATION
+14.13 UNIT LOCATION

-- ✓ For a safe, quiet, and efficient operation, the furnace must be leveled in both directions and evenly supported to ensure stability. - ✓ The furnace must be installed in a location where there is an adequate supply of secondary air to support combustion.
+- ✓ For a safe, quiet, and efficient operation, the furnace must be leveled in both directions and evenly supported to ensure stability. - ✓ The furnace must be installed in a location where there is an adequate supply of secondary air. - ✓ To support combustion.
 In airtight homes, it may be necessary to install an outside air intake.
-See section 11.8 FRESH AIR SUPPLY INSTALLATION
+See section 9.9 ADDITIONAL FRESH AIR SUPPLY and 1.17. - ✓ The furnace should be positioned so that the connector pipe is as short as possible, to eliminate the need for 90-degree elbows.

-The furnace should be positioned so that the connecting pipe is as short as possible, to eliminate the need for 90-degree elbows.
 It is the owner's responsibility to ensure that the unit is properly installed to allow for safe operation.